andimeier/auto-mysql-umzug/README.md

 # auto-mysql-umzug

 This lib is a small wrapper around the migration lib [umzug](https://www.npmjs.com/package/umzug).
-It's intention is to integrate *umzug* as easy as possible into a node backend.
+It's intention is to integrate *umzug* as easily as possible into a node backend.
 The main use case is to provide an easy way to perform necessary database migrations automatically on startup of a node backend.